RakeshRocky-1999/BA_Review_Analysis_with_pyspark_kafka/README.md

 # ✈️ British Airways Review Analyser — Sentiment & Rating with LLM

-This end-to-end NLP project takes user reviews of British Airways, cleans them using Spark, analyzes them with LLM models, predicts sentiment and rating, and displays results through both Kafka-streamed CLI and a beautiful Gradio-based web app!
+This project is an end-to-end NLP pipeline that performs sentiment analysis and rating prediction (1 to 5 stars) on customer reviews for British Airways using Spark, Kafka, and a Hugging Face Transformer (BERT LLM model).
+The system cleans the text data, processes it using a Spark pipeline, streams live reviews through Kafka, and delivers predictions in real time.
+The final deployment is hosted using Gradio for public interaction.

 ---